TaneriMan/SwiftNotes/README.md

 Invision
 Inkscape

+# Great App Design
 The difference between UX and UI:
-UX -> flow, work and feelings your app
-UI -> color,design and look your app
+UX (User Experience) -> flow, work and feelings your app UI (User Interface)-> color,design and look your app

+UX has 2 layers
+1) Everything must work.
+Test is very important
+2) App invoks feeling a feeling or sensation of use

+Questions
+1) What is users' need
+2) What you think wows them
+We should maintain a balance between them.

 The color is important for your app.
 Look at color emotions.
 Look at Adobe color wheel.
 Colors are important for app.